-Life insurance provides security for your loved ones, but deciding on a life insurance policy can be intimidating and confusing.
+Life insurance can provide security for your loved ones, but deciding on a life insurance policy can be intimidating and confusing.
 But it doesn’t have to be.
 Get a better understanding of life insurance with this Q&A and find out how much life insurance you might need.

-There are many types of life insurance, but for all of them, the concept is the same: they pay cash to your family after you die, allowing your loved ones to remain financially secure.
+There are many types of life insurance, but for all of them, the concept is the same: They pay cash to your family after you die, helping your loved ones remain financially secure.

 Why do people not have life insurance?

-There are a number of reasons why people don’t have life insurance, but here are three common ones:
+There are a number of reasons why people don’t buy life insurance, but here are three common ones:

 What types of life insurance are there?

-We offer three types of life insurance – term life, whole life, and universal life.
+We offer different types of life insurance including term and permanent life insurance.
 Each serves as protection for your loved ones, but differs in price and coverage characteristics.

-Term life insurance provides protection for a specific period of time, hence the name “term.”
-Term life insurance is purchased typically for 10, 15, 20 or 30 years and is designed for temporary circumstances and makes the most sense when your need for coverage will disappear, possibly when your children graduate from college.
-It’s generally less expensive than whole life insurance, making it a popular choice for individuals and families in the prime of their life.
+- Term life insurance provides protection for a specific period of time, hence the name “term.”
+Term life insurance is purchased typically for 10, 15, 20 or 30 years.
+It’s designed for temporary circumstances and makes the most sense when your need for coverage will disappear, possibly when your children graduate from college.
+It’s generally less expensive than buying whole life insurance, making it a popular choice for individuals and families in the prime of their life.